Budibase/website/content/blog/data/how-to-create-a-data-model.md

 This step is also known as creating a logical data model.

-Later, we’ll use this information to build a more concrete data structure.
+Later, we’ll use this information to build a more concrete data structure that deals more granularly with specific data elements - including relationships between data objects.

 For now, though, we can simply outline our desired processes using non-technical, business language.